9uant-brain/RAT2-Custom-Build/README.md

 Following the back-to-back clipping stage, you'll find the tone knob (potentiometer).
 This component adjusts the resistance (R) in an RC filter to control the high frequencies of the output signal.
 After this, a JFET (5458) acts as a source follower, serving to adequately boost the signal's strength.

 ### LED Control section
-This circuit also called as 'The Millenium Bypass'.
-3pdt is needed for true bypass with LED indication control.
-Red on/off, input - circuit - ouput, input - bypass - ouput.
-But back in the days, 3pdt was difficult to get.
-So rat used this bypass logic.
-Normally with 2pdt, only can implement true bypass.
-Addition of jfet, it is also able to control LED on/off.
+You might know this circuit as 'The Millennium Bypass.'
+Usually, you'd need a 3PDT switch for a true bypass with an LED indicator control.
+But back in the day, 3PDT switches were hard to find.
+That's why pedals like the RAT used this bypass method.
+Normally, a 2PDT switch only gives you true bypass.
+However, by adding a JFET, this design also lets you control the LED's on/off state.

+Below, I've sketched out simple schematics for three different true bypass methods, all in their bypass mode.
+Most of these are pretty straightforward, but the Millennium Bypass has a counter-intuitive quirk with its LED section: the LED actually goes off when LED section is connected to the circuit.
+I'll explain exactly why that happens further down."
+---pic---
+### The Millennium Bypass
+---pic---

 ### Schematic Creation
 While the design largely follows the original, I encountered some resistance values that weren't available in my inventory.
 For these, I used series or parallel combinations to achieve approximate values.